jgatheral/QuadraticRoughHeston/README.md

 ## Python Code Installation

-Follow these steps to set up the environment and install the required dependencies:
+Follow these steps to set up a virtual environment and install the required dependencies:

 1. Clone the repository:
    ```bash